Jankie-codes/WorkoutLogApp/README.md

-# My Personal Project: *Workout and Progress Log*
+# CPSC 210: My Personal Project: *Workout and Progress Log*

+## Note to users (Jan 25, 2024)
+Hi there!
+Thanks for checking out my WorkoutLogApp.
+I made this program as my project for my CPSC 210 course during my studies at UBC.
+I created a text-based user interface using the Java Scanner library, and then a graphical user interface using Java Swing.
+Please read below to learn about its features!

+***

 ## Basic Application Purpose and Functions
+Last updated: January 25, 2024

-This application will be designed to **track weightlifters' strength and progress over time**.
-After a workout, users will be able to record their completed exercises (e.g. squat, bench press), number of repetitions done, as well as any additional notes (e.g. comments on lifting technique) they would like to add.
+This application was designed to **track weightlifters' strength and progress over time**.
+After a workout, users are able to record their completed exercises (e.g. squat, bench press), number of repetitions done, as well as any additional notes (e.g. comments on lifting technique) they would like to add.

-Using this data, the application will be able to:
+Using these data, the application is able to:
 - Show past workout history
 - Calculate one-rep maxes* for any given lift
+- Show strength record histories (PR histories) for any given exercise
 - Determine whether the user is strong for their body weight at any particular lift

-(Not an exhaustive list of features)
+The app can also save and load data.

 As previously mentioned, this application is designed for and will mostly be used by **weightlifters** and **those trying to improve physical strength in the gym**.